searchspring/snap/packages/snap-client-javascript/README.md

 ```

 ## `meta` property
-The meta property contains the meta data related to the siteId that the client was instantiated with.
+The meta property contains the metadata related to the siteId that the client was instantiated with.
 This data is to be used together with search results.
-Meta data contains site configuration like facet and sorting information.
+Metadata contains site configuration like facet and sorting information.

 Note that the `search` method sets the `meta` property, therefore it must be called before attempting to access the `meta` property.